Dong-JinKim/DenseRelationalCaptioning/README.md

 <img src='imgs/teaser.png'>
 We introduce “relational captioning,” a novel image captioning task which aims to generate multiple captions with respect to relational information between objects in an image.
 The figure shows the comparison with the previous frameworks.

+## Updates
+(08/28/2019)
+- Our code is changed to trainable version.
+- Codes for backpropagation part are added to several codes.

 ## Installation